vaskort/vaskort.github.io/_posts/2017-10-08-create-your-first-end-to-end-test-in-5-minutes.md

     Then I should see the search term on top of the next page
 {% endhighlight %}

-Check a very useful article on how to to create a feature file [here](http://www.bbc.co.uk/blogs/internet/entries/ff14236d-098a-3565-b678-ff4ba5776a5f).
+Check a very useful and detailed article on how to to create a feature file [here](http://www.bbc.co.uk/blogs/internet/entries/ff14236d-098a-3565-b678-ff4ba5776a5f).

 ### Test file (Step definition)

-At this point we can run `chimp --watch` in our rooter folder (`chimp-test`) so we can copy paste the steps to use them in our `test.js` folder.
+At this point we can run `chimp --watch` in our root folder (`chimp-test`) so we can copy paste the steps from the terminal and use them in our `test.js` file.

 ![Chimp terminal screenshot]({{ "/images/chimp-test.png" | absolute_url }})

+Create the `test.js` file like the following:

 {% highlight javascript %}
   // steps/test.js